-This experimental project is directed at obtaining phase equilibria and other data on systems of important industrial chemicals.
-Other systems studied will be selected specifically to augment predictive techniques such as UNIFAC (UNIQUAC Functional-group Activity Coefficients) or the group contribution method ASOG (Analytical Solution of Groups), which estimate phase equilibria from data based on the molecular group structure of each compo
+An experimental project directed at obtaining phase equilibria and other data on systems of important industrial chemicals.
+Systems studied were selected to augment predictive techniques such as UNIFAC (UNIQUAC Functional-group Activity Coefficients) or the group contribution method ASOG (Analytical Solution of Groups), which estimate phase equilibria from data based on the molecular group structure of each component.
+Learn more.

-Project 851's purpose is to experimentally determine the critical point (temperature, pressure, density/volume) of pure compounds; concentrate on key compounds for which reliable data are lacking.
-Many such compounds are unstable at their critical temperature; thus, new rapid methods of measurement are required.
+Experimental measurement of the critical point (temperature, pressure, density, and volume) of pure compounds with a focus on industrially important compounds for which reliable data were lacking.
+Since many such compounds are unstable at their critical temperature new rapid methods of measurement were required.
+Learn more.

-The DIPPR ESP database is based on over 40 cumulative years of DIPPR data work at Penn State University, Brigham Young University, and Michigan Technological University and remains unique in its ability to fill the knowledge gaps experienced by U.S. industry for ESP data.
+The DIPPR Environmental and Safety Properties (ESP) Database is based on over 40 cumulative years of DIPPR data work at Penn State University, Brigham Young University, and Michigan Technological University and remains unique in its ability to fill the knowledge gaps experienced by U.S. industry for ESP data.
 Learn more.